 Keeping your business’s accounts in balance helps you make smarter business decisions.
 Here’s how to reconcile your accounts in QuickBooks Online, Intuit’s web-based accounting software, from accounts receivable to payroll liabilities to undeposited funds.

 Account Reconciliation: What Is It?

 Account reconciliation involves balancing your ledger.
-It is the practice of matching up your account transactions with your bank, loan, liabilities, accounts receivable, and credit card statements.
+It is the practice of matching your account transactions with your bank, loan, liabilities, accounts receivable and credit card statements.

 Reconciling your accounts in QuickBooks Online should happen at least once a month when you receive your statements.
-It’s important to make sure you aren’t missing anything that could cause your accounts to get out of balance.
+Therefore, it’s important to ensure you aren’t missing anything that could cause your accounts to get out of balance.

-Besides, you’ll need the information when it’s tax time.
-It’s a lot easier to reconcile monthly than to try to recreate your financial information when your taxes are due.
+You’ll also need this information when it’s tax time.
+It’s much easier to reconcile QuickBooks online monthly than to try to recreate your financial information when your taxes are due.